 Getting On/Off the Rafts

 Many times each day, you’ll get on and off the rafts.
 This can be a challenging maneuver on both our motorized and oar-powered rafts.
-The boats are slippery and moving; the ground will likely be uneven, sandy, and slippery.
+The rafts are roughly a 2-foot step up and can be slippery and moving; the ground will likely be uneven, sandy, and slippery.
 Once you’re on the raft, you’ll maneuver to your seat which could be over and around tubes, boxes, or other passengers.

 Hold on During Rapids